jrmi/pyfiles/README.rst

 Roadmap
 -------

+* Allow authentification with private data
 * Handle file diff between versions
-* Allow authentification with private data
-* Be storage agnostic
 * Get the update date of a file to ease caching
 * Add a client library and CLI